A mish-mash of random stuff I want to rant or otherwise comment on.

 Now, you can always take the time to teach a group how to use their drakes.
 I have done this, it took about 4 wipes on the Ley-Guardian and some keen eyes to spot all the problems, as well as some mid-combat hastily typed alerts into party chat.
 It requires the group to be willing to learn, though, and someone in the party willing and with the patience to teach (without bashing the others for their inexperience).
 Some days I am willing; others I just want it to be over with as quickly as possible.
 Some groups are willing; others just want to blame everyone else but themselves.

 But why do I go on about all of this, now, when there's much happier news with the Plagueworks being released in ICC?
+Because Blizzard's staff has heard the angry cries, and is throwing out a carrot:

 To encourage players not to shy away from the many invigorating adventures to be had in The Oculus, we have applied a change to enhance the rewards players are provided when selected for this dungeon via the Random Heroic option in the Dungeon Finder.
 Once Ley-Guardian Eregos is defeated, one loot bag per character will be provided in his chest in addition to the current rewards.
 Each loot bag will offer players rare gems, and a chance of being rewarded the Reins of the Blue Drake.
 These fine treasures could be yours should you honor your fellow party members by besting the challenges contained within The Oculus!
 Keep in mind, however, that these extra loot bags will only be awarded to each party member if Oculus is selected by the Dungeon Finder when players choose the Random Heroic option.